 While traditional production and exports have been for raw fish products, Thailand and Vietnam have been leading the move into the value-added fish production sector in the region.
 Products such as fish pate and cooked packaged seafood are examples of some of the outputs of these moves within the industry.
 These not only add products to the countries’ exports, but also provide new industries and employment markets.

-In recent years, concern has been growing among the downstream countries in the LMB over the number of hydropower dams planned for the Mekong River.
+Concern has been growing among the downstream countries in the LMB over the number of hydropower dams planned for the Mekong River.
 While these dams will bring more and cheaper power to the region, they may also endanger fish breeding grounds and access to fish stock.
-The Mekong River Commission is attempting to bring consensus among the countries in the region on future and current development plans.

 - Agriculture and fishing